 All this led to a big backlash for OYO, hotels are closing down on a vast scale, employees are being laid off, losses incurred are at an all-time high!

-And with Covid 19, the road to success seems nowhere near.
+And with Covid 19 in picture, the road to success seems nowhere near.

 Now, let’s calm down for a while and look objectively at OYO!